 I just purchased an amazing home for my family and myself and I feel my positive attitude had a lot to do with how smooth the transaction went.
 The house is perfect for us and it already feels like home just one week after moving in.
-I wrote an article on the purchase here, which details the house and how the purchase process.
-Finding and purchasing the home, was not the crazy part of this transaction.
+I wrote an article on the purchase here, which details the house and how the purchase process went.
+Finding and purchasing the home was not the crazy part of this transaction.
 The crazy part was selling a house we had lived in four years and how everything came together perfectly.

 I was lucky that I did not have to sell my old house in order to purchase the new house.
 However, I still did not want to pay a mortgage on my old house, while we waited for it to sell.
-Luckily I didn’t have too wait long, my old house sold on Thursday the 25th, one week after we bought the new house.
+Luckily I didn’t have to wait long, my old house sold on Thursday the 25th, one week after we bought the new house.
 It was amazing how well things came together and worked out.
-It was almost a little too amazing, because we went from thinking we would have at least a month to move to having less than a week!
+It was almost a little too amazing because we went from thinking we would have at least a month to move to having less than a week!

 Our old house was not ready to sell, we were not seriously planning on moving and had accordingly not been doing the things needed when selling a house quickly.
 When we decided to buy the new house, we were a little concerned about all the work needed to get our house ready to show.

-We bought our house as a foreclosure in 2009, and it needed some minor cosmetic work.
+We bought our house as a foreclosure in 2009 and it needed some minor cosmetic work.
 There were some rooms that needed paint, the basement needed some trim painted and caulked.
 The carpet was actually in decent shape for a foreclosure, so we decided to keep it.
-Over four years of living in the home, we had painted some rooms, fixed a few things here and there and messed up a lot more things with two year old twins running around.
-We figured In order to get top dollar, we would need to put in new carpet, paint the entire interior, put in permanent stairs outside the house (I had used railroad ties and breeze), replace a couple doors, fix some small holes in the wall and stage the home.
+Over four years of living in the home, we had painted some rooms, fixed a few things here and there and messed up a lot more things with two-year old twins running around.
+We figured in order to get top dollar, we would need to put in new carpet, paint the entire interior, put in permanent stairs outside the house (I had used railroad ties and breeze), replace a couple of doors, fix some small holes in the wall and stage the home.
 Here is a great article on how to repair a home so it will sell for the most money.

 Somewhere along the way, we started realizing how the corporate world can trap people into a life of mediocrity.
-We were taught in college that the best route for a person’s career, is to get a degree or two, get a job at a large corporation and slowly move your way up the ladder.
-My friend went this route and was making not just good money, but great money.
+We were taught in college that the best route for a person’s career is to get a degree or two, get a job at a large corporation and slowly move your way up the ladder.
+My friend went this route and was making not just good money but great money.
 However, he felt the corporate world was holding him back.
 As a salaried person, he was working long hours and seeing little of his family.

-My friend has a son, who just turned four and he was tired of working his ass off and not spending as much time with his family as he could be.
+My friend has a son who just turned four, and he was tired of working his ass off and not spending as much time with his family as he could be.
 Yes he was making good money, but was the sacrifice worth it?
 Not only was he working long hours, but his job security was not entirely clear.
 His company was laying off people and putting a heavier workload on the employees that weren’t laid off.
-The future options didn’t look great—continue to be a top performer and take on the workload of laid off coworkers or be laid off himself.
+The future options didn’t look great: continue to be a top performer and take on the workload of laid off co-workers or be laid off himself.

-I was very clear when I asked him to work with me, there was no pressure to accept and I would not be offended if he said no. This change would most likely require him to relocate 60 miles, from Denver to Greeley Colorado.
-This was a huge change I was asking him to consider and it would come with an incredibly large pay cut.
-I would pay him beginning assistant money, with an opportunity to make commissions on houses he sold.
-To my surprise he thought about it only briefly, before saying yes.
+I was very clear when I asked him to work with me, there was no pressure to accept and I would not be offended if he said no. This change would most likely require him to relocate 60 miles, from Denver to Greeley, Colorado.
+This was a huge change I was asking him to consider, and it would come with an incredibly large pay cut.
+I would pay him beginning assistant money with an opportunity to make commissions on houses he sold.
+To my surprise he thought about it only briefly before saying yes.

-Selling a house
+Selling a house before buying a house

 You may already see where this story is going.
 My friend and his wife had always said they loved our house and when we decided to move, we asked them if they wanted to buy our house.
 They thought about it, and a few days later said they would consider it!
 Now I had to come up with a price to offer them.
-I figured our house was worth around 380k in perfect shape, which was not bad considering we paid about 230k in 2009.
+I figured our house was worth around $380,000 in perfect shape, which was not bad considering we paid about $230,000 in 2009.

-My friends house
+My friend’s house

 In order to buy our house, my friend wanted to sell his house first.
 They did not have the luxury of selling a house to their friends so they did have to get their home ready to sell.
 We told them what to fix and how to stage their home.
 They got everything done in three weeks and were ready to list.
 After working to get their home ready to sell, my friend mentioned that he now realized why we gave him a good deal on our house to avoid getting the house ready to sell.
 It is a bear to make sure everything is perfect and in show condition.

 I went down to Denver to help my friend decide on a price for his home.
-We looked at comps and decided to list it a little higher than the most similar sold comps, because there was almost nothing for sale in his neighborhood.
+We looked at comps and decided to list it a little higher than the most similar sold comps because there was almost nothing for sale in his neighborhood.
 I knew the Denver market was hot, but little did I know how hot!
-We listed on July 5th (a friday) at about 6 pm and we had a full price cash offer the next morning.
-We then received another offer, with a conventional loan for $ 5k over list!
+We listed on July 5th (a Friday) at about 6 P.M. and we had a full price cash offer the next morning.
+We then received another offer with a conventional loan for $5,000 over list!
 My friend ended up accepting the cash offer to close in two weeks!
 Our entire timeline just got blown out of the water.

 My friend could have risked going with the higher, financed offer, but I had major concerns about the appraisal coming in at value.
-The most similar comparable I found sold for $282,000 and there were not any other sold comparables above that, similar to my friends house.
+The most similar comparable I found sold for $282,000 and there were not any other sold comparables above that, similar to my friend’s house.
 I could see the appraiser having the same problem justifying value and coming in lower than the cash offer in the end.

-The cash offer was actually from an investor, who was buying multiple houses in the Denver area.
+The cash offer was actually from an investor who was buying multiple houses in the Denver area.
 Now, I am sure the investor had good reasons for buying the home, but there is no way it would come close to my rental criteria.
 We have since learned they are asking $2,000 rent for the home and they paid $295,000 for it.
 Here is a great article on how to get your house ready to sell.

-Closing was set on our new home for July 18th and my friends house on July 25th.
+Closing was set on our new home for July 18th and my friend’s house on July 25th.
 Our plan was to move out the 19th through 22nd, have the house cleaned the 23rd and the carpets cleaned the 24th.
-My friend had to be out by the morning of the 25th so we decided to let them move in prior to closing on the 24th.
-I did this, because I know him very well and trust him, I would never let someone move In early that I did not know.
+My friend had to be out by the morning of the 25th, so we decided to let them move in prior to closing on the 24th.
+I did this because I know him very well and trust him.
+I would never let someone move in early that I did not know.

 A miracle with a loan

-My friend had two weeks until his house closed and he wanted to try to buy my house the same day.
-As most people in Real Estate know, a two week closing is normally reserved for cash buyers.
+My friend had two weeks until his house closed, and he wanted to try to buy my house the same day.
+As most people in real estate know, a two-week closing is normally reserved for cash buyers.
 I had my friend talk to Kathleen Wilson at Cornerstone Mortgage and she said she could get it done in two weeks.
 I would not have believed her, except that I have worked with her before and she always has done what she said she would do.
 My friend shopped around with other lenders and none of them could do it in under 30 days.
 Long story short, she got it done with days to spare!
 I was impressed.

 Closing process on the two properties